lots0logs/gh-action-get-changed-files/README.md

 # GitHub Action: Get Changed Files
-Saves lists of changed files in the `outputs` object and the filesystem for use by other actions.
+Saves lists of changed files in the `outputs` object and on the filesystem for use by other actions.

 ### Workflow Config Example
 ```